Josh-Lawson/cosc349-assignment2/README.md

 5. From the cloned project repository location run: `vagrant up`
     - This will automatically start the vagrant virtual machione
 6. Run `vagrant ssh default`
+7. Change into the tf-deploy directory: `cd /vagrant/tf-deploy`

 ### AWS CLI